 Why is this medication prescribed?

-Diphenoxylate is used along with other measures, such as replacement of lost fluids and salts in the body, to treat diarrhea.
+Diphenoxylate is used along with other treatments such as fluid and electrolyte replacement for the treatment of diarrhea.
 Diphenoxylate should not be given to children younger than 2 years of age.
 Diphenoxylate is in a class of medications called antidiarrheal agents.
 It works by decreasing activity of the bowel.

 How should this medicine be used?